salilab/imp/doc/manual/cmake_config.md

 - `IMP_PER_CPP_COMPILATION`: A colon-separated list of modules to build one .cpp at a time.
 - `CMAKE_BUILD_TYPE`: one of `Debug` or `Release`.

 There also are a [variety of standard cmake options](http://www.cmake.org/Wiki/CMake_Useful_Variables) which control the build.
+For example:
+- `CMAKE_INCLUDE_PATH` and `CMAKE_LIBRARY_PATH` control the paths CMake searches
-In particular, if you have dependencies installed in non-standard locations, you may need to set the `CMAKE_INCLUDE_PATH` and `CMAKE_LIBRARY_PATH` variables so that cmake can find them.
+  in to locate %IMP prerequisite libraries.
+If your libraries are installed in non-standard locations, you can set these variables to help CMake find them.
+  For example, on a 32-bit RHEL5 system, which has both Boost and HDF5 in non-standard locations, we use

+        -DCMAKE_INCLUDE_PATH="/usr/include/boost141;/usr/include/hdf518/" -DCMAKE_LIBRARY_PATH="/usr/lib/boost141;/usr/lib/hdf518"

-If you want to install %IMP in a non-standard location you should also set the `CMAKE_INSTALL_PREFIX` variable.
+- `CMAKE_INSTALL_PREFIX` should be set if you want to install %IMP in a non-standard location.

+Note also that CMake searches in the system path (`PATH` environment variable) for command line tools such as `python` and `swig`.
+Thus, if you have multiple versions of tools (e.g. `/usr/bin/swig` and `/usr/local/bin/swig`) make sure the `PATH` variable is set correctly so that the right tool is found *before* you run CMake.
+You may need to make symlinks or copies to help it out if your binaries are named oddly; for example on a RHEL5 system we need to force CMake to use `/usr/bin/python2.6` rather than `/usr/bin/python` (which is Python 2.4, which is too old to work with %IMP) by doing something like:

+    mkdir bin
+    ln -sf /usr/bin/python26 bin/python
+    PATH=`pwd`/bin:$PATH